pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ### Method: CardDeck::insertMacroWedge
 (self, name, vertex=(0,0,0), base1=(1,0,0), base2=(0,1,0), height=(0,0,1), macrobodyNum=0, trNum=None)

-name is only for the comment Wedge has a right angled triangle as base and a right angled prism above it.
+Wedge has a right angled triangle as base and a right angled prism above it.
    From MCNP manual: WED vx vy vz v1x v1y v1z v2x v2y v2z v3x v3y v3z.
 vertexX, vertexY, vertexZ - are the coordinates of the rt angle vertex of base. v1x/v1y/v1z - vector of one of the two rt angled sides of the base.